Building an A-Frame Structure

 Turning off the automatic rebuild of the roofs

-4. Use the Select Objects tool to select the room on the first floor again, then click on the Open Object edit tool.
+3. Now that roofs will no longer regenerate, return to the floor plan view, use the Select Objects tool to select the room on the first floor again, then click on the Open Object edit tool.

-5. On the Structure panel of the Room Specification dialog, click once on the wrench icon next to Ceiling to use the default ceiling value, then click OK.
+4. On the Structure panel of the Room Specification dialog, click once on the wrench icon next to Ceiling to use the default ceiling value, then click OK.